billygrant24/songbird-skeleton/resources/documents/home.md

 ---
-title: 'Hello'
+title: 'Hello!'
-summary: 'Welcome to your site!'
 _template: 'home'
-_type: 'page'
+_type: 'homepage'
 ---

-...
+Congratulations, it looks like Songbird is up and running.